gaetanlop/Gaetan_Lopez_Portfolio/README.md

 ## [Malaria-Detection](https://github.com/gaetanlop/Malaria_Detection)
 **Final Product Hosted On Heroku:** [https://malaria-detectorv1.herokuapp.com/](https://malaria-detectorv1.herokuapp.com/)

 I created a tool that classifies images of blood cells to detect Malaria.
 The best way to depict Malaria is by performing a microscopic examination of blood cells.
 The problem is in the interpretation of these microscopic images.They are not always experts available to interpret them in developing countries.
-Therefore, such a tool could be use to predict fast and automatically whether or not someone has Malaria.
+Therefore, such a tool could be used to predict fast and automatically whether or not someone has Malaria.

 *   I created a tool that classifies images of blood cells to detect Malaria.
 *   Performed Data preprocessing and Augmentation.